 Grantees and Program Performance

 Health and Human Services Commission (HHSC) staff utilize data-driven program performance measurement and reporting processes as a part of administering each matching grant program.
 Performance data for each grant-funded project is submitted quarterly by grantees.
-HHSC staff collect and analyze this data to create and disseminate reports such as annual report cards that list current grantees:
+HHSC staff collect and analyze this data to create and disseminate reports such as annual report cards that identify current grantees and overall performance:

 - Fiscal Year 2023 Report Card (PDF)